Lower Saxon State Department for Waterway, Coastal and Nature Conservation

 The Lower Saxon Department for Water, Coastal and Nature Conservation (NLWKN) (Niedersächsischer Landesbetrieb für Wasserwirtschaft, Küsten- und Naturschutz) is a department of the state of Lower Saxony, with its headquarters in Norden (Ostfriesland) and is responsible to the Minister for the Environment and Climate Protection of Lower Saxony.

 Main tasks are water management, nature conservation and coastal protection on the state level.

 Departements

-NLWKN is structured in relatively independend departements for different services at Norden, Hanover and Lüneburg:
+NLWKN is structured in relatively independent departements for different services at Norden, Hanover and Lüneburg: